 Cars allowed?
 Yes (pre-booking advised)

-The beautiful Isle of Mull is the most easily-accessible island from the famous west-coast town of Oban.
+The beautiful Isle of Mull is one of the most easily-accessible island from the famous west-coast town of Oban.
 Its rugged landscape, abundant wildlife and golden beaches make for a stunning and varied day trip, and frequent, fast ferries mean it’s easily achievable as a day trip.

 While it’s possible to drive around the island in a day, the roads are mostly single-track, and you’ll want to stop frequently to admire the views, so we recommend selecting the areas or sights you most want to visit in advance and planning your route to prioritise those.